-I have the great honor and pleasure to invite you to the 2018 IEEE Radio & Wireless Week (RWW2018).
-This will be the 12th anniversary of RWW and the first time in Anaheim, California.
+I am honored to invite you to the 2019 IEEE Radio & Wireless Week (RWW2019).
+This will be the 13th anniversary of RWW and our second time in Orlando, Florida.

-RWW2018 will be held at the Hyatt Regency Orange County in Anaheim on 14 - 17 January, 2018.
-The venue is located in scenic Garden Grove near Anaheim and Disneyland Resort with numerous culinary and entertainment options.
-With many wireless semiconductor companies, a plethora of startups, as well as excellent universities nearby in Southern California, Anaheim will be a great location for all the attendees.
-RWW2018 consists of five related conferences that focus on the intersection between wireless communication theory, systems, circuits, and device technologies, creating a unique forum for engineers to discuss various technologies for state-of-the-art wireless systems and their end-use applications.
-The conference bridges the gaps between digital, RF, hardware, and software, which all need to be seamlessly combined to keep the wireless industry and mobile applications growing.
+RWW2019 will be held at the Rosen Plaza in Orlando on 20-23 January.
+The venue is located in family-friendly Orlando near Walt Disney World, Universal Orlando Resort and SeaWorld.
+RWW2019 consists of five related conferences that focus on the intersection between wireless communication theory, systems, circuits, and device technologies, creating a unique forum for engineers to discuss various technologies for state-of-the-art wireless systems and their end-use applications.
+The 4-day conference bridges the gaps between digital, RF, hardware, and software, which all need to be seamlessly combined to keep the wireless industry and mobile applications growing.